Family Family Law Cohabitation Law

 Cohabitation Agreements

+Cohabitation is two people living together as a couple without being married or in a civil partnership.
+While there isn't one single legal definition, cohabitation implies a stable, intimate relationship where individuals share a residence and may even care for children together.
 It is very common for unmarried couples to move in together, and while this can be an exciting prospect, unmarried couples do not have the same legal rights as those who are married.
+It is a popular misconception that unmarried couples who live together attain rights as “a common law spouse”, but this is not the case.
 Our cohabitation agreement solicitors can offer the advice and support you need to protect your interests and finances as an unmarried couple.

 Cohabitation agreements are vital where one party is contributing a larger share of the contribution towards the purchase price of a property, or if a parent or family member is loaning or gifting money towards the purchase of a property.

-In the absence of any written document, then where a property is held in joint names, the starting presumption is that all equity in the property is held equally.
+In the absence of any written document, then where a property is held in joint names as “joint tenants”, the starting presumption is that all equity in the property is held equally.
 Likewise, where a property is held in one party’s sole name the starting presumption will be that all of the equity belongs to that party.

 Cohabitation agreements, also known as living together agreements, can also set out child arrangements, in addition to each party’s property and assets, and how these will be handled in the event of separation, illness or death.